Natalia Rotenberg: Charity, political and social activities

 In 2018-2020, Rotenberg supported the girl boxing championship in Kirov and a junior team from Kirov in a popular TV show KVN.
 The children got a chance to go to Moscow and take part in semifinals of the TV show.
-Natalia assisted The Ministry of Social Development of Kirov region in arranging the Family Day event.
+Natalia assisted The Ministry of Social Development of the Kirov region in arranging the Family Day event.
 She gifted an oboe, a rare and expensive musical instrument, to a young musician Vyacheslav Pershakov.

 Natalia sponsors travelling of children to summer camps and junior boxing championships in Kirov.

 In 2018, British authorities closed Natalia's charity fund.

 In 2019, Natalia registered her own brands in various fields, hoping to use it in the future for production of perfume, clothes and shoes, food products, alcoholic and non-alcoholic drinks and even teleshop programs.
 In 2019, Russian Federal Service for Intellectual Property already registered 5 of 11 trademarks, including "Natalia Rotenberg", "The World of Aristocratka", "Margo" and "The First Lady".

-In 2019, after getting married with Tigran Arzakantsyan, she registered two wine production companies in Armenia.
+In 2019, after marrying Tigran Arzakantsyan, she registered two wine production companies in Armenia.

 In 2020, she participated in the RF President Administration competition called "Leaders of Russia - Politics".

 On 3 April 2022, Arzakantsyan founded the Strength of the Fatherland party, with Rotenberg being elected as chairperson of the supreme council.
 On 6 June 2022, the party announced that Rotenberg would be nominated to run for Mayor of Yerevan in upcoming Yerevan City Council elections.
+However, due to Rotenberg's lack of proficiency of the Armenian language, the party nominated another candidate.